abhinavganguly1987/flip-sush/privacypolicy.md

 **Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
-The information that I request will be retained on your device and is not collected by me in any way.
+The app does not  collect any personally identifiable information.

-The app does use third-party services that may collect information used to identify you.
+The app does not use any third-party services that may collect information used to identify you.

 Link to the privacy policy of third-party service providers used by the app